BIGC (BigCommerce Holdings Inc.) has impressive results

-A share of BigCommerce Holdings Inc. (NASDAQ:BIGC) closed at $8.84 per share on Monday, down from $9.61 day before.
-While BigCommerce Holdings Inc. has underperformed by -8.01%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIGC fell by -78.28%, with highs and lows ranging from $44.71 to $7.81, whereas the simple moving average fell by -48.14% in the last 200 days.
+In Monday’s session, BigCommerce Holdings Inc. (NASDAQ:BIGC) marked $9.27 per share, up from $9.10 in the previous session.
+While BigCommerce Holdings Inc. has overperformed by 1.87%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIGC fell by -76.10%, with highs and lows ranging from $41.97 to $7.81, whereas the simple moving average fell by -44.32% in the last 200 days.

 3 Tiny Stocks Primed to Explode